 Does the project respond to preferences stated in Agency rules?
-See Chapter 59C-1.032 of the Florida Administrative Code.
+See Chapter 59C-1.033 of the Florida Administrative Code.

-Chapter 59C-1.032 of the Florida Administrative Code does not contain preferences relative to pediatric cardiac catheterization programs.
-However, the rule does contain standards the Agency utilizes in assessing an applicant's ability to provide quality care.
-References to adult cardiac catheterization programs have been deleted.
+Chapter 59C-1.033 of the Florida Administrative Code contains standards the Agency utilizes in assessing the applicant's ability to provide quality care.
+References to adult open heart surgery programs have been deleted.

 The reviewer notes that the applicant is a development stage corporation and has no operating history.
-However, the referenced current/existing program is that of Wolfson, within the existing BMCJ, and is currently licensed by the Agency to provide pediatric cardiac catheterizations as a shared program with UFHJ.
+However, the referenced current/existing program is that of Wolfson, within the existing BMCJ, and is currently licensed by the Agency to provide pediatric OHS as a shared program with UFHJ.